How we chose the best moving companies for your WV to NC move

 For-profit household goods carriers in the state fall under the jurisdiction of the North Carolina Utilities Commission, Transportation Division.

 All legitimate movers should have a “C Number” issued by the commission, signifying that they’ve met minimum insurance requirements and adhere to the provisions outlined in the state’s Maximum Rate Tariff (MRT).
-Make sure the moving company you use has a license before hiring.
+Before you book, double-check that your moving company is properly licensed.

 -